 When you reach your 30s, life is in full swing.
-If you’re like me, you’ve been in your home for a couple years, you have new kids on the way, and you’ve enjoyed a few pay raises at your job.
-You start being more financially conscious about your family need, and term life insurance becomes more of a priority.
+If you’re like me, you’ve been in your home for a couple of years, you have new kids on the way, and you’ve enjoyed a few pay raises at your job.
+You start being more financially conscious about your family’s needs, and term life insurance becomes more of a priority.

 If you read the previous posts talking about buying life insurance in your 20s, you’ll see how the thought process can change and it is much different than purchasing life insurance for people over 50.
 When I bought my first term life insurance policy at the age of 26, I thought $250,000 was more than enough.
 At the time it was only my wife and me, it definitely was a good amount, but reflecting back I probably should have bought more.

 In my 30s, I welcomed the arrival of not only our first son but our second and third as well.
-After our first son arrived, it was only matter of weeks before I realized that I needed more life insurance.
+After our first son arrived, it was only a matter of weeks before I realized that I needed more life insurance.

 The thought of something happening to me and my wife having to not only run the household but also take care of our little son, I knew that I needed more.